Privacy and Cookies Policy – I for Change Ltd.

 Changes to this policy

-Your use of the Website and the policy is subject to the laws of England and Wales and the exclusive jurisdiction of the English courts regarding any disputes that may arise under it.
+This policy is governed by the laws of England and Wales, and disputes are subject to the exclusive jurisdiction of the English courts.